 Review: Atmospheric Noise: The Indefinite Urbanism of Los Angeles.
 By Marina Peterson.
 Durham NC: Duke University Press, 2021.

-Forthcoming (2022) in the Journal of the Society for American Music
+Forthcoming (vol 17 no. 1, 2023) in the Journal of the Society for American Music

 Sounding Home in the Unknown: Tracing Self Determination from the Streets to the Void